 MasterTrack V - Start your journey to becoming a better dentist!

-The fifth continuum of Georgia's acclaimed Mastership program is scheduled to begin in May 2014.
-Orientation will be held the evening of Thursday, May 1st.
-The first class will be Friday, May 2 - Sunday, May 4.
+The fifth continuum of Georgia's acclaimed Mastership program is scheduled to begin in August 2014.
+Orientation will be held the morning of Friday, August 1st.
+The first course will be Friday, August 1st - Sunday, August 3rd.

 Read the FAQ's below to learn more about MasterTrack, including course dates, tuition, and more.